Shakaet/Cats-Dog_API_website/README.md

 ### 2.**Template Literals**: Makes the integration of HTML within JavaScript functions easier and more dynamic.
 ### 3.**Async/Await**: Handles asynchronous operations like API calls to fetch pet and category data.
 ### 4.**Spread Operator**: Utilized for copying and sorting pet data without mutating the original array.
-## Live link to the deployed project
+## Live Link to the Deployed Project
 # Click here to view the live project